WajahatKanju/Planets/README.md

-# A Model of Solor System
+# A Model of Solar System
 ## Made With Three js

 ### To Run: npx vite